06 May, 2019

 The other option is the keep the ex-employee's account running.
 This again is a problem as the cost of G Suite charges the organization on a per-user basis.
 So, leaving an old account to not lose data is going to cost the company.

-The data migration service provided by Google comes with its own complexities.
+The G Suite migration service comes with its own complexities.
 It is challenging to use and can compromise the online security of the company.
 Google’s own documentation advises users to enable less secure apps for data migration services to work, followed by other several complicated steps.
 This is not only counterintuitive but can also jeopardize the overall security of the company.

-**Here are the 5 step you must take when an employee leaves in order to secure the account and save the former employee's data without compromising on the organization's security. **
+Here are the 5 steps you must take when an employee leaves in order to secure the account and save the former employee's data without compromising on the organization's security.

 Step 1- Exclude data from connected mobile devices.
 Log in to the G Suite admin console from an administrator account.
 Select the User and select the Account you have to disconnect.
 At the bottom of the of the page, you'll see the mobile devices connected to the account.
 You can either wipe the account from the organization's data or remove the device to remove all the data from the mobile device.